SasView/documents/SasView Roadmap.md

 * Review all model documentation for accuracy

-* Begin refactoring tutorial documentation to "getting started" tutorial
+* Restructure non-model documentation and develop more holistic documentation plan

-* Redesign model framework to use the new sasmodels package
+* Refactor model framework to use the new sasmodels package (keeping as much backward compatibility as possible for now)

-* Enable OpenCl GPU utilization for models and work on simplifying access for all users
+* Enable OpenCl GPU utilization for models.

-* Begin work on integrating SESANS into the SasView GUI
+* Develop SESANS modules and scripts that demonstrate the use of sasmodels to fit SESANS data and prepare for integration into the SasView GUI

+* Begin work on GUI refactoring

+* Build and deploy a marketplace of models

 * Usual bug fixes and other minor improvements as time and interest permit

+**October-December 2016 (post code camp V - SNS) - Release 4.1**

+The main aim for release 4.1 is to address the growing list of requests for smaller feature enhancements and improvements to the interface and workflow rather than any major structural changes.
+However, due to the availability of SINE2020 resources, code camp work will minimize major GUI enhancements in favor of making progress on the new GUI interface.
+Cleanup of projects left over from the 4.0 release such as finishing the model documentation standardization and review are also a focus of this code camp.
+While a complete overhaul of saving state is being built into the new GUI project, the ability to save constrained fit pages will be addressed in this release.
+Currently development is heavily focused on ensuring everything works on windows platforms which constitutes 60-70% of the user base.
+The Mac versions covering 25-30% of the user base, have not been nearly as polished something that will hopefully start to improve with this release.
+The GUI will provide the ability to fit SESANS data.
+Finally, with funding for a summer student at ISIS the old corfunc functionality from CCP13 will be integrated as a new perspective.

+Task Summary (Subject to the availability of sufficient resources):

+* TBA from list of tickets

+* Add a new corfunc perspective

+* Added file converter to support multifile data

+* Integrate SESANS into the SasView GUI

+* Fix Save Project when constrained fits are used

+* Continue work on GUI refactoring (and the clean separation of UI from computational code.

+* Work on increasing model coverage looking at non-overlap with SASfit models.

+* Begin work refactoring/clean-up of Batch fitting (to include batch operations on roi such as box sum and slices).

+* Finish model documentation review and formating

+* Add missing documentation and documentation of new functionality

+* Work on improving infrastructure (build systems, 64 bit/Anaconda on all platforms of build machines, trac, licensing, etc)

+**Early  2017 (post code camp VI - Grenoble) - Release 4.2**

+Subject to the availability of sufficient resources, release 4.2 will again focus on feature enhancements and bug fixes while continuing to work on the GUI refactoring in preparation for a release 5 at the end of the year.
+As part of that effort plotting requriments and design work should begin.
+Model work will finish pulling the SASfit models and add computation of the amplitude in preparation for implementing the beta approximation; improve code optimization in particularl adding suport for multiple GPUs; begin to transition to using adaptive integration in order to improve speed and accuracy of model fitting; and streamline the API to make scripting and pipelining more straightforward.
+Also will consider the need to allow users to chose the integration method as well as start working on building the beta approximation into sasmodels.
+On the documentation front, besides the continual updating, work should begin on a tutorial series.
+Finally, an effort to reach to full unit test coverage should begin as will as verifying code usage and weeding out redundant code.

+Task Summary (Subject to the availability of sufficient resources):

+* TBA from list of tickets

+* Continue work on new GUI and code separation

+* Enhancing of plot functionality - Collect requirements and begin design.

+    * Identify requirments and improvements desired from current design such as tighten space, better fonts, provide both graphical and text entry of controls, put residuals on same panel, provide option to turn auto- plotting of residuals on or off etc)

+    * decide on technology to use matplotlib, qtplot, pyqtgraph - currently use matplotlib which is most used but slow at times.
+ESRF uses it also but has added a layer to make it faster?

+* Begin work to ensure all computational code has proper unit tests and that they are all being run

+* Work on verifying code redundancy and weed out old/unused/obsolete code

+* Begin work on tutorial series

+* Update documentation

+* Finish SASfit model integration

+* Add adaptive integration to help users optimize fitting and explore need for refactoring to allow user choice of integration methods and begin work on sasmodels infrastructure to provid beta approximation and coherent summing of models

+* Restructure sasmodels API to streamline scriptability

+* Work on sasmodels code optimization for GPU and add support for multi GPU.

-**Mid 2016 -  Organizational work**
+**Mid 2017 -  Organizational work**

 Subject to the availability of sufficient resources, a paper describing SasView will be submitted to J. Appl.
 Cryst.
 The first webinar on adding a user model (aimed at power users and instrument scientists) will be organized, while a couple of tutorials on fitting data with SasView will also be planned.
 Finally a first effort at identifying and documenting papers that have used SasView for their analysis will be undertaken.

-**Late  2016 (after code camp V - SNS) - Release 4.w**
+**Late 2017 (after code camp VII - TBA) - Release 5.0**

-Release 4.w will focus on addressing a growing list of requests for smaller feature enhancements and improvements to the interface and workflow rather than any major structural changes.
-Subject to the availability of sufficient resources, two major efforts will be to begin tackling work on refactoring the Save Project code and the Report Results code.
-In particular, the saving functionality will be refactored to "do what it says" including providing a true saving of the state of the entire SasView project being worked on.
-Again, subject to the availability of sufficient resources, other tasks will likely be smaller and prioritized prior to the code camp from the list of tickets.
-These would include things like fixing linearized fits, ensuring that all range settings (including zooming) can be set easily both manually (typing in numbers) and graphically, allowing models to plot beyond the fit range, allowing the general scattering calculator output to combine with a data set for comparison.
-We will try to also start placing a focus on improving the Mac look and feel.
-Currently development is focused on ensuring everything works on windows platforms which constitutes 60-70% of the user base.
-The Mac versions covering 25-30% of the user base, have not been nearly as polished.
-Finally we will continue to work on the “getting started” tutorial that replaces the current tutorial and on ensuring better coverage of doc strings for developer documentation.
+Subject to the availability of sufficient resources, release 5.0 will move to the new QT based GUI interface.
+This will provide a clean API so that future GUI efforts such as web interfaces etc will be simpler to introduce while significanty improving the user experience by providing better intergration between the various parts of the GUI that have evolved and grown organically over time in response to requests.
+This will hopefully also address the mac vs PC usability, save state, reporting, and preferences setting which have been raised as high priority useability issues.
+Documentation review and creation of new documentation will continue.  `In particular we will try to develop a "how to add a model and submit using pull request" tutorial as well as a code architecture manual.

 Task Summary (Subject to the availability of sufficient resources):

 * TBA from list of tickets at the time

-* Begin Refactor of Report Results

-* Begin Refactor of Save Project

-* Work on Mac usability issues

-* Work on new "getting started" tutorial

-* Work on coverage and correctly formatted docstrings (developer documentation)

-**Early  2017 (after code camp VI - TBA) - Release 4.x**

-Subject to the availability of sufficient resources, release 4.x will focus more on infrastructure needs: Full separation of UI from computational code; Full unit testing, adding adaptive integration; Integrating SESANS into SasView GUI; and Refactoring configuration/preferences settings.
-Additionally, remaining work on Reporting Results and Save Project will be completed.
-Addition of a dispatcher will begin during code camp VI but is not expected to be completed in time for this release.
-As part of this effort a refactoring of the Plotting module will be considered.
-Adaptive integration should reduce help requests due to numerical integration problems.
-Also will begin studying the further need for refactoring to allow users to chose the integration method.
-Work will continue on improving the Mac usability.
-Finally, help documentation will be updated and the "getting started" tutorial will be completed.

-Task Summary (Subject to the availability of sufficient resources):

-* Finish UI and computation code separation

-* Finish ensuring all computational code has proper unit tests and that they are all being run

-* Finish "getting started" tutorial

-* Revisit help documentation and update as needed.

-* Integrate SESANS into GUI.

-* Add adaptive integration to help users optimize fitting and explore need for refactoring to allow user choice of integration methods

-* Refactor startup configuration/preferences setting to give access to configuration file more cleanly

-* Begin work on dispatcher

-* Consider the need to refactor plotting modules and begin work as appropriate

-* Finish work on refactor of Saving Project and Reporting Results

-* Continue focus on mac platform

-* Usual bug fixes and other minor improvements as time and interest permit

-**Late 2017 (after code camp VII - TBA) - Release 4.y**

-Subject to the availability of sufficient resources, release 4.y will provide a dispatcher module in the UI which will be used to enhance the user experience by better integrating the fit panels with their respective plots and with the batch mode.
-Otherwise this release will focus again on addressing the number of smaller feature requests and GUI and workflow enhancements.
-Documentation review and creation of new documentation will continue.
-In particular we will try to develop a "how to add a C model and submit using pull request" tutorial as well as a code architecture manual.

-Task Summary (Subject to the availability of sufficient resources):

-* TBA from list of tickets at the time

-* Dispatcher module added to allow tighter integration between related panels

-* Finish refactoring of Plot modules
+* Finish refactoring new Qt based GUI and deploy including new plotting interface

+* Release sasmodels 1.0 and load to PyPI

-* Develop a "how to add a C model and submit using a pull request" tutorial
+* Develop a "how to add a model and submit using a pull request" tutorial

+* Begin developing use cases and design for custom workflows such as magnetic scattering, polarized beam scattering, contrast series scattering, etc.

 * Work on developing a new SasView architecture manual

-* Enhancing of plot functionality

-    * tighten space, better fonts, provide both graphical and text entry of controls, put residuals on same panel, provide option to turn auto- plotting of residuals on or off etc)

-    * decide on technology to use matplotlib, qtplot, pyqtgraph - currently use matplotlib which is most used but slow at times.
-ESRF uses it also but has added a layer to make it faster?

 * Usual bug fixes and other minor improvements as time and interest permit

-**Early 2018 (after code camp VIII - TBA) - Release 4.z**
+**Early 2018 (after code camp VIII - TBA) - Release 5.1**

-Subject to the availability of sufficient resources, release 4.z  will see the completion and deployment of the report refactoring while the remaining models which do not support magnetic contrast will have that added.
-Work will start on refactoring fitting to allow, for example custom re-parameterization of models (e.g. replace SLD with fraction of solvent in layer), using an input array for P or S in a P*S model, outputting P and S separately in such a fit, fitting oriented model to 1D cut etc. Work will begin on refactoring the simultaneous/constrained fitting workflow interface and refactoring/cleaning-up the batch fitting workflow to include batch processing of for example ROI (box sum or slices) etc. Work will also begin on possible specialized workflows for magnetic scattering.
+Subject to the availability of sufficient resources, release 5.1.
+Work will start on refactoring fitting to allow, for example custom re-parameterization of models (e.g. replace SLD with fraction of solvent in layer), using an input array for P or S in a P*S model, fitting oriented model to 1D cut etc. Work will begin on refactoring the simultaneous/constrained fitting workflow interface and on custom workflows identified as highest priority and having a well developed design.
 User documentation/tutorials will be reviewed, an advanced "how to fit my data" tutorial will be started, and the architecture manual completed.

 Task Summary (Subject to the availability of sufficient resources):

-* Add support for magnetic contrast to remaining models
+* Begin model fitting refactoring work to allow custom re-parameterization of models, allow reading in an array representing either PQ or SQ for P*S fits, fitting oriented model to 1D cuts including revisiting orientation definitions etc.

 * Complete architecture manual

 * Begin work on refactoring constrained/simultaneous fits.

-* Begin work refactoring/clean-up of Batch fitting (to include batch operations on roi such as box sum and slices).

-* Begin model fitting refactoring work to allow custom re-parameterization of models, allow reading in an array representing either PQ or SQ for P*S fits, allow print out of P and S separately during a P*S fit, fitting oriented model to 1D cuts including revisiting orientation definitions etc.

-* Begin work on adding possible custom workflows for magnetic scattering  -- NIST and ESS, possible ISIS and ILL needs?  talk to Albrecht Wiedenmann
+* Begin work on adding custom workflows identified as highest priority and

 * Begin work on advanced model fitting tutorial

 * Usual bug fixes and other minor improvements as time and interest permit

-**Late 2018 (after code camp IX - TBA) - Release 5.0**
+**Late 2018 (after code camp IX - TBA) - Release 5.2**

-Subject to the availability of sufficient resources, release 5.0 will provide new fitting functionality such as custom re-parameterization of models, allow reading in an array representing either PQ or SQ for P*S fits, allow print out of P and S separately during a P*S fit, fitting oriented model to 1D cut etc. The refactored workflow interfaces for constrained/simultaneous fits and batch fitting and plotting module will be deployed in this release.
+Subject to the availability of sufficient resources, release 5.2 will provide new fitting functionality such as custom re-parameterization of models, allow reading in an array representing either PQ or SQ for P*S fits, allow print out of P and S separately during a P*S fit, fitting oriented model to 1D cut etc. The refactored workflow interfaces for constrained/simultaneous fits and batch fitting and plotting module will be deployed in this release.
 Work will continue on an advanced data fitting with SasView tutorial.
 Work on new workflow/interfaces for contrast variation for example and new magnetic scattering workflows will begin.
 These workflows are not expected to be in the release however.

 Task Summary (Subject to the availability of sufficient resources):

-* Finish fitting refactoring work to allow custom re-parameterization of models, allow reading in an array representing either PQ or SQ for P*S fits, allow print out of P and S separately during a P*S fit, fitting oriented model to 1D cut etc.
+* Finish fitting refactoring work to allow custom re-parameterization of models, allow reading in an array representing either PQ or SQ for P*S fits, fitting oriented model to 1D cut etc.

 * Refactor simultaneous/constrained workflow interface

-* Refactor/clean-up batch workflow/interface (should also works with other tools such as roi slices/box sums etc)

 * Continue development of advanced fitting tutorial

-* Start new workflow/interfaces (e.g. contrast variation etc)
+* Start new workflow/interfaces

-* Start adding new workflows for magnetic scattering as appropriate

 * Usual bug fixes and other minor improvements as time and interest permit

-**Early 2019 (after code camp X) - Release 5.x**
+**Early 2019 (after code camp X) - Release 5.3**

-Subject to the availability of sufficient resources, release 5.x will again try place an emphasis on addressing requests for smaller feature enhancements and improvements to the interface and workflow.
+Subject to the availability of sufficient resources, release 5.3 will again try place an emphasis on addressing requests for smaller feature enhancements and improvements to the interface and workflow.
 It will also include some new workflow interfaces.
-Finally , refactoring of the user interface  will begin with an examination of new technologies and a new toolbox may be chosen.
-Current contenders seem to include: wx, qt, django, D3 and genap.
-New interface should probably support web application as well as local operations.
-Further a smartphone web app tool to interface with web will be considered.
+Use cases and design development will commence on a web interface (possibly including smartphone app capabilities).
 Finish advanced fitting tutorial and other unfinished documentation projects.
 Review all documentation and prioritize needs for next release.

 Task Summary (Subject to the availability of sufficient resources):